Vitamins and Calcium Supplements (cont.)

 Other factors can put you at risk for low calcium levels.

 Amenorrhea: Research has shown that young women who do not get their period due to anorexia nervosa have reduced net calcium absorption, higher urinary calcium excretion, and a lower rate of bone formation in comparison to those who menstruate regularly.
 Reduced calcium retention and lower bone mass have also been seen in exercise-induced amenorrhea.

 Lactose intolerance: Many people find that consuming dairy products causes bloating, gas, cramping, and/or diarrhea.
 This is often from your body's inability to break down the lactose found in dairy foods.
 Lactose is the sugar that naturally occurs in these foods.
 Avoiding dairy foods can put you at risk for calcium deficiency.
 Fortunately, there are things that you can do to help with these symptoms.
 The first thing is to try to consume smaller amounts of dairy foods.
-Studies have shown that people with lactose intolerance can often tolerate 8 oz of milk at once.
+Studies have shown that lactose intolerance is dose-dependent and different people have the intolerance at different levels of severity.
 When this doesn't work, you can purchase dairy products that have the lactose broken down for you.
 Lactaid products have taken the lactose and broken it up so that your body does not have to.